-September 11the anniversary of one of most brutal acts of terrorism of all time.
-Three days later, on September 14, the Catholic and Eastern Orthodox Churches have celebrated the Feast of the Exaltation, triumph and victory of the cross of our Lord and Savior Jesus Christ, from the time of the 7th century.
-This reflection brings out the link between the two dates and helps us understand why the cross, and instrument of torture in the hands of brutes, becomes a tree of life in the hands of the Savior.
+September 11th is the anniversary of one of most brutal acts of terrorism of all time.
+Three days later, on September 14, the Catholic and Eastern Orthodox Churches celebrate the Feast of the Exaltation, and triumph of the cross of Jesus Christ.
+This reflection brings out the link between 9/11 and the victory of the cross and helps us understand why the cross, and instrument of torture in the hands of brutes, becomes a tree of life in the hands of the Savior.

 September 11, 2001 is a day that never will be forgotten.
 Most of us can remember exactly where we were when we heard the news.
 An airliner had crashed into one of New York’s twin towers.
 When a second plane took out the second tower, we knew it was no accident.
 We wondered about how many more planes had been turned into flying bombs and where they would strike next.
 Shock and Awe.
 Horror and Terror.
 That’s the brutal and arrogant goal of terrorism.
 Let’s exalt ourselves and our cause by humiliating and stunning our enemy.